GSA/plainlanguage.gov/_pages/resources/checklists/checklist.md

 ---
 title: Checklist
-permalink: /law/checklist/
+permalink: /resources/checklists/checklist/
-sidenav: law
+sidenav: resources
 ---

 Use this checklist to see if your document meets plain language standards.
-(If you're writing for the web, here's the [web checklist]({{ site.baseurl }}{% link _pages/law/web-checklist.md %}).)
+(If you're writing for the web, here's the [web checklist]({{ site.baseurl }}{% link _pages/resources/checklists/web-checklist.md %}).)

 - written for the average reader
 - [organized to serve the reader's needs]({{ site.baseurl }}/guidelines/organize)